 Increase Your Reading

-Even using these tools, memories can fade and become confused or conflated with new vocabulary.
-One of the best and most-overlooked techniques for learning both grammar and hard to spell words is simply reading – a wide variety and as much as possible.
-The more times the eye sees words spelled correctly, the more easy it is to spot mistakes.
-It becomes less a matter of following rules as much as gaining an intuition as to when a word simply feels” wrong."
+Even using these tools, memories can fade with new vocabulary.
+One of the best ways to master hard-to-spell words is reading a wide variety of materials, and as much as possible.
+The more times the eye sees words spelled correctly, the easier it is to spot mistakes.
+It becomes less a matter of following rules as much as gaining an intuition as to when a word simply “feels” wrong.